amoscao/blunderfish/README.md

 Blunderfish is an implementation of the "diluted stockfish" concept from the video **"30 Weird Chess Algorithms: Elo World"** by suckerpinch:
 https://www.youtube.com/watch?v=DpXy041BIlA

-Stockfish still runs at max strength, but you control a configurable **Blunder Chance** that makes it play random legal moves some percentage of the time.
-Sometimes it calculates like a machine.
-Sometimes it forgets what game it's playing.

 ## Game modes
 ### Blunderfish
-Max difficulty stockfish, but it is forced to randomly make a blunder.
+Max difficulty stockfish, but it is forced to randomly make a completely random legal move.
+This is often not a good move.

 ### Blindfish
-Max difficulty stockfish, but it randomly forgets about pieces on the board before evaluating its move
+Max difficulty stockfish, but it randomly forgets about pieces on the board before evaluating its move.

 ## Local Development